- There are only a few animals that live inside the Mississippi River, which can be dangerous to humans.

 We’ve broken our list into two categories to be accurate.
 The first is a list of dangerous animals that live IN the river.
 The second is a list of animals that could be around the river itself.
 Let’s take a look at these animals (some might surprise you)!

-A list of the most dangerous animals “in” the Mississippi River:
+A List of the Most Dangerous Animals “in” the Mississippi River

 There are only a few animals that live INSIDE the Mississippi River that can be dangerous to humans, with a few that live along the shores that could potentially be dangerous.
 Let’s check them out!

 First on our list is the bull shark.
 While this may be surprising, it isn’t as wild as it sounds!
 Bull sharks are sometimes known as the most aggressive sharks in the world and are usually recognized as one of the most dangerous.
-Part of the reason these sharks are so dangerous is due to an amazing adaptation they have – the ability to tolerate fresh water and change their body chemistry on the fly.
+Part of the reason these sharks are so dangerous is due to an amazing adaptation they have: the ability to tolerate fresh water and change their body chemistry on the fly.
 As a result, they can live in freshwater for most of their life without concern.

 Despite spending most of their lives in brackish or saltwater, they have been known to migrate inland, especially from the Gulf of Mexico.
 A common path they take is up through the Mississippi River.
 One bull shark, for example, was found in Alton, Illinois.
 Alton is about 15 miles north of St. Louis off of the Mississippi, a whopping 1750 miles from the Gulf of Mexico.

 The American alligator is one of the top predators in the southern United States.
 With a range that extends as far north as North Carolina and as far south as Florida and Louisiana, it’s no surprise they can be found near the Mississippi.
-While the chances of seeing an alligator in the actual Mississippi is low, they live all over the surrounding areas and swampy lowlands that the delta turns into.
+While the chances of seeing an alligator in the actual Mississippi are low, they live all over the surrounding areas and swampy lowlands that the delta turns into.
 Mississippi and Louisiana are the only states that the Mississippi River flows through that also have alligators.
-Currently, there are an estimated 30,000 alligators in Mississippi and 2 million alligators in Louisana.
+Currently, there are an estimated 30,000 alligators in Mississippi and two million alligators in Louisiana.

 The cottonmouth is found in all of the southern states that the Mississippi runs through and as far north as Illinois, although only in the southernmost tip.
 A bite from a cottonmouth is a medical emergency, although it rarely attacks humans unless provoked.